简体中文 / [English]

 2021-07-02

-2021-06-09 (Where the dream began)
+2021-06-09 (Where it all began)

-• Ordered an HP Gen10+ from Amazon Germany
+• Ordered HP Gen10+ from Amazon Germany

-• Bought a Redmi AC2100 and flashed it with OpenWRT
+• Bought Redmi AC2100, flashed with OpenWRT

-• Purchased a 4TB HDD for storage
+• Acquired a 4TB HDD for storage

 This article is licensed under the CC BY-NC-SA 4.0 license.